How to Apply

 A successful application does two things at the department level.
 First, it convinces BYU CS professors that you can succeed in graduate study in Computer Science at BYU.
 Second, it convinces BYU CS professors that your research interests align with one or more available research opportunities in the BYU CS department.

-The CS Department Admissions Committee considers academic factors such as GPA, transcript, GRE scores, letters of recommendation and the letter of intent.
+The CS Department Admissions Committee considers academic factors such as GPA, transcript, letters of recommendation and the letter of intent.
 The committee also reviews TOEFL scores and the IERF report for international students.

 To increase your probability of being recommended for acceptance by the CS Admissions Committee, you might consider the following points.